It seems most people are self-publishing. With the limited traditional publishing opportunities, it only makes sense.

 – Do you know about interior layout design?

-– Do you know how to properly format your book for publishing?
+– Do you know how to format your book for publishing?

-– Do you know how to upload your book to the service that will print it?
+– Do you know how to upload your book to the service that will publish and distribute it?

-– Do you know you need to write a synopsis and description for your book?
+– Do you know you need to write a description for your book?

 – What about effective keywords and categories for your book?